 The surgery is performed in the privacy of our Clinic’s Operating Theatre Clinic under a combination of Local Anaesthesia and Sedation administered by our Specialist Anaesthetist.
 You can go home 1-2 hours after your procedure in the company of a responsible person but you cannot go home alone.
 Post-operative discomfort is minimal and easily relieved with simple analgesics such as Panadol or Panadeine.

 Upper Eyelids: An incision is made by laser in the natural crease of the upper lid and then all excess skin, muscle and fat are removed.
 Experienced blepharoplasty surgeons limit tissue removal to only those tissues which truly show an excess amount otherwise too deep an eyelid groove will result.
 The skin is then sutured with ultra-fine sutures which are removed 7 days later.
 The final scar of the upper eyelid incision should eventually be an inconspicuous, thin white line in the natural crease of the upper eyelid.
 Owing to the laser’s ability to minimise bruising and swelling, you should be able to return to work and social activities after the sutures are removed 7 days later.

 … the skin could end up even looser after removal of the fat.
 Skin has an inherent ability to shrink to a new shape but the older we get, the less able is the skin to shrink.
 Whether your skin can do so, and to what degree, cannot be predicted and will basically depend on your skin’s elasticity at the time.
 Our Doctor will assess the skin’s elasticity at your initial consultation and advise whether Laser Skin Resurfacing or scalpel excision of the excess skin should be added at the same time as the Blepharoplasty to avoid the skin ending up looser.
-In some cases, notwithstanding the advantages of the Trans-Conjunctival Approach, the Trans-Cutaneous technique by Scalpel may be the recommended option.
+In some cases, notwithstanding the advantages of the Trans-Conjunctival Approach, the Trans-Cutaneous technique by Scalpel may be the better option.